esophiac/msds_431_assignment_3/README.md

 ## Application
 Use **go build** to compile to program into an executable.
 For more information, see [this entry](https://www.markdownguide.org/basic-syntax/) in the Go documentation.
 This program was initially made with Windows.

+Clicking the executable will run it with the default file paths.
+Running the program from the command line will allow the user to specify input and output file paths if they would like.